-3. Remember how nice it was that they were able to pick from an already picked-out group?
-Well, we can’t really generalize to larger populations outside of polytraumatic military servicemen just yet (the majority of subjects were young, fit men).
+3. Remember how nice it was that they were able to pick from an already selected group?
+Well, we can’t really generalize to larger populations outside of polytraumatic military servicemen just yet (the majority of subjects were young, fit men)

 Some other quick thoughts that popped up. . .